MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/data-lake-store.md

 ms.service: Data Lake Store
 ---

-# Azure Data Lake Store modules for Node.js
+# Azure Data Lake Store modules for JavaScript

 Azure Data Lake Store is an enterprise-wide hyper-scale repository for big data analytic workloads.
 Azure Data Lake enables you to capture data of any size, type, and ingestion speed in one single place for operational and exploratory analytics.